vishwa91/OptSys/README.md

 * **Lens**: Convex/concave lens with finite aperture.
 Uses lens maker's formula for computing output ray

 * **Mirror**: Flat mirror with finite aperture.

 * **Grating**: Diffraction grating with set number of groves and finite aperture.
-As of now, only the first order can be simulated
+As of now, only fixed order is supported.

 * **DMD**: Digital Micromirror device with zero pitch size and finite aperture.